Sufficient Invariant Learning for Distribution Shift: Appendix

-In Table 2 of the main paper, we conducted our experiment for subpopulation shifts with five datasets; CMNIST \citep{arjovsky2019invariant}, Waterbirds \citep{sagawa2019distributionally}, CelebA \citep{liu2015deep}, CivilComments \citep{borkan2019nuanced}, and Multi-NLI \cite{williams2017broad}.
-CMNIST, Waterbirds, and CelebA datasets correspond to computer vision tasks (Figure \ref{fig:fig7}), while CivilComments and Multi-NLI pertain to natural language processing tasks.
+In Table 2 in the main paper, we conduct our experiment for subpopulation shifts with five datasets: CMNIST \citep{arjovsky2019invariant}, Waterbirds \citep{sagawa2019distributionally}, CelebA \citep{liu2015deep}, CivilComments \citep{borkan2019nuanced}.
+CMNIST, Waterbirds, and CelebA datasets correspond to computer vision tasks (Figure \ref{fig:subpop_dataset}), while CivilComments pertain to natural language processing tasks.
 In this section, we will describe each dataset and provide experimental details.
-To implement this, we utilized the codes provided by \cite{yao2022improving}\footnote{https://github.com/huaxiuyao/LISA} for all datasets except for Multi-NLI \cite{liu2021just}\footnote{https://github.com/anniesch/jtt}.
+To implement this, we utilized the codes provided by \citep{yao2022improving}\footnote{https://github.com/huaxiuyao/LISA}.

-\subsection{Colored MNIST (CMNIST)}
+\subsubsection{Colored MNIST (CMNIST)}

-In the CMNIST dataset provided by \cite{arjovsky2019invariant}, we perform binary classification to predict which number corresponds to the shape of a given digit.
+In the CMNIST dataset provided by \citep{arjovsky2019invariant}, we perform binary classification to predict which number corresponds to the shape of a given digit.
 Specifically, when the shape of the digit corresponds to a logit between 0 and 4, the class is assigned as 0, and when it falls between 5 and 9, the class is assigned as 1.
 However, unlike the original MNIST dataset \citep{lecun1998gradient}, CMNIST introduces color as a spurious feature in the training set.
 When this spurious correlation becomes stronger than the invariant relationship between the class and the shape of the digit, a model trained without any regularization may be prone to relying on the spurious feature for predictions.